jackyzha0/quartz/content/notes/09-wireless-networking.md

 	- Requires RADIUS backend
 - 802.11i—WiFi Alliance calls it WPA2
 	- Advanced Encryption Standard (AES) cryptography
+>[!INFO] WPA enterprise everyone has their own account. this way you can hold people acountable is their accound is hacked. we know which accound had access

 > [!QUESTION] what is RADIUS backend